okinawabob/um/ifsm300.md

 To answer questions like these, businesses collect and use data from many sources.
 This week you will learn about how data and information are used by organizations, including what the difference is between data and information, how data is created and stored, and how it is used throughout an organization in making business decisions.

 Earlier week’s readings explained the importance of competitive advantage, the role IT plays in achieving the business strategy, and how business strategies drive planning for information technology.
 In many organizations, there is a position designated as a business analyst, the job of which is to help the organization translate business strategies into IT system solutions that improve the functioning of the organization.
 The business analyst may be a member of the IT department or may be assigned to a functional area (human resources, finance, manufacturing, etc.) of the organization.
 Throughout this course, you will assume the role of a business analyst and apply the course concepts in assignments.

-Readings for this week:
+### Readings for week 3

 - [Data Introduction]({{site.baseurl}}/assets/ifsm300/wk3/3-1-Data.pdf)
 - [eBook Chapter 4 Data and Databases]({{site.baseurl}}/assets/ifsm300/3-2-Ch4-DataAndDatabases.pdf)